 Over exposure to novel foods after childhood can cause food sensitivities which often manifest in skin issues.
-Yet while allergies to coconut and coconut oil are, in fact, rare, we know that over exposure to novel foods after childhood can cause sensitivities which often manifest in skin issues.
+A full blown allergy to coconut and coconut oil are, in fact, rare, but over exposure to novel foods after childhood can cause “sensitivities” (different from allergies) which often manifest in skin issues.

 The vast majority of American's over 20 did not grow up consuming coconuts and coconut oil from a very early age!
 It was deemed unhealthy due to its high saturated fat content.
 During the tragic decades when saturated fat was falsely demonized as killers, we were told to avoid it so we did!
 Now that this false doctrine has been dismantled we are returning to cooking and eating coconut oil again.

-On most Comedogenic (clog poring) Ratings Charts Coconut oil is among the ingredients which gets the highest ratings - a whoppping "4"!
-And while everyone is unique and has different reactions to different things, controlled studies have been performed which support these findings.
+On most Comedogenic (clog poring) Ratings Charts Coconut oil is among the ingredients which gets the highest ratings - a whopping "4"!
+Controlled studies have been performed which support these findings.

 0 - An oil which is very, VERY unlikely to cause, contribute to, or make clogged pores worse.